elouangrimm/ciel/README.md

 - App passwords have full account access
 - Never share your app password
 - Use HTTPS in production
-- Change the session secret in `server.js`
+- Set a secure SESSION_SECRET environment variable in production

 ## Limitations